 - Make sure students are adequately prepared for group work (see the page Preparing students for group work).
 Student reactions to group work are often negative at first.
 Their previous experiences of group work may not have been positive, or they may prefer working on their own, or they may be intimidated by the task.
 With adequate preparation and support, students often change their view as their group task or project progresses, and develop an appreciation of the process and products of group work.

 Groups don’t get on and aren’t listening to each other

 - Remind students that in their professional careers they may find themselves having to work in groups where they don’t get on well with group members, or find it difficult to work with some people in group situations.
 Suggest to them that now is a good time to start learning how to deal with differences of opinion, ways of working, ideas and philosophies and so on.

-- Take students through exercises and handouts to help them put aside their differences, improve their ways of working together, and turn problems fuelled by emotions into issues that can be raised, addressed and resolved in a more systematic and constructive manner.
+- Take students through exercises and handouts to help them put aside their differences, improve their ways of working together, and encourage them to raise, address and resolve particularly emotional issues in a systematic and constructive manner.
 In particular, you might like to consider supporting students in reflective listening and providing constructive feedback.

 Students are concerned about their group members’ English language abilities

 - If a group report is part of the group project, perhaps the more confident writers in the group can pair up with the less confident ones to help them plan a draft and revise their section of the report.

 - Students may not understand why they should devote extra time to students with lower levels of English proficiency.
 Explain to them that people often learn best when explaining things to others, clarifying and refining their ideas as they speak.
 And remind students that if they don't support group members with lower English proficiency skills in articulating their ideas, they might significantly compromise the quality of ideas and arguments in the report.